The Age of Motivation Marketplaces

 In a marketplace that is supply-heavy, winning on price is tricky, so many companies and brands have involved some level of brand differentiation and attention to detail in one other key area: customer service.
 If the experience of buying the product or service is enjoyable, the product need not be all that different from a competitor’s.
 If we make buyers feel accomplished and smart for making a difficult meaningful choice among thousands of products, we have already begun to create an activity loop that will return that customer again and again for those same rewards.

-eBay’s DNA of gamification changed how we buy and sell
+eBay’s DNA of product gamification changed how we buy and sell

 In Yu-kai’s book, Actionable Gamification: Beyond Points, Badges, and Leaderboards, Yu-kai hints at why even the marketplace itself must differentiate from other marketplaces: